SalomePlatform/adao/doc/en/ref_algorithm_ParameterCalibrationTask.rst

 model parameters, based on observations or measurements and an *a priori* idea of these parameters.

 It provides easy access to the most useful methods for such calibration.
+It is not intended to replace the other algorithms of data assimilation or optimization described elsewhere, but to accelerate the use of algorithms that are the most simple and the more efficient for parameter calibration.
 It also enables, when necessary, to initiate a calibration with the most classical methods, then very simply, by changing algorithm, to switch to more advanced specific methods or to those better adapted to the particular characteristics of the problems to be treated.